jckuester/awsweeper/README.md

 ## Disclaimer

 This tool is thoroughly tested.
 However, you are using this tool at your own risk!
-I will not take any responsibility if you delete any critical resources in your production environments.
+I will not take responsibility if you delete any critical resources in your production environments.